 1. Sole Proprietorship

-The sole proprietorship is perhaps the most straight-forward option.
-It is a business structure where the business is owned and controlled by one person and that person is liable for any of the business' obligations.
+A sole proprietorship is perhaps the most straight-forward option.
+It's a business structure where the business is owned and controlled by one person and that person is liable for any of the business' obligations.

 Some aspects of a sole proprietorship include: